Xueyang-Song/paper-pilot/notes/python_notes.md

 - 2025-12-01 pdf artifact pass for local tools and artifacts.

 - 2025-12-03 scholar fallback test for local tools and artifacts.

+- 2025-12-04 settings panel for local tools and artifacts.